tunacinsoy/dsa-practices/Network/Kubernetes.md

 kubectl --dry-run=client -o yaml create deployment <deployment_name> --image=<image_name> > <deployment_yaml_file>
 ```

-> [!NOTE] How to access Pods that are running in Kind Environment?
 > **Note:** In order to use deployments, services in local kind cluster and access them, we can't use `LoadBalancer` type of service because it is not supported in kind cluster.
 Instead, we should expose our deployment using `NodePort` type of service, and then naturally kubernetes will map the exposedPort to one of the available ports within 30000-32767 range on nodes, which are docker containers in kind cluster.
 Then, we can use `kubectl get nodes -o wide` command to get the ip addresses of our nodes to connect to the pods.
 > `http://172.18.0.2:31601/` might be a sample IP address of the nodePort type of service.